joshuaalpuerto/mac-development-setup/README.md

 The backup script:

 1. Creates necessary directories in `backups/`
-2. Presents options for backing up different components
-3. Automatically categorizes backups as public-safe or private/sensitive
-4. Provides multiple security warnings for sensitive data
+2. Provides multiple security warnings for sensitive data
-5. Creates timestamped archives of your backups
+3. Creates timestamped archives of your backups

 ### Setup Script (`setup.sh`)